-A desktop study of the regional geophysical magnetic data was undertaken in the license area in order to delineate granite and/or dolerite buried beneath the Kalahari.
+A desktop study of the regional geophysical magnetic data was undertaken in the license area to delineate granite and/or dolerite buried beneath the Kalahari.
 The local geology is characterized by basement complex outcropping mainly in the northeast corner of the Dukwe area, which is to the east of the license area.
-There is some exposure around the Matsitama river where it was mapped as a gneiss and was described as varying in texture "from fine-grained and granulitic - or schistose - to medium or coarse-grained and granitic" falling into two broad lithological types; the feldspathic schists and amphibolitic schist.
+There is some exposure around the Matsitama river where it was mapped as gneiss and was described as varying in texture "from fine-grained and granulitic - or schistose - to medium or coarse-grained and granitic" falling into two broad lithological types; the feldspathic schists and amphibolitic schist.
 Overlaying the complex is a succession of Dukwe formations which is the lowest part of the Karoo Supergroup.
-It comprises of sedimentary rocks which from the lower part, including beds of sandstone.
+It comprises sedimentary rocks from the lower part, including beds of sandstone.
 The upper member is a sequence of varved shales within a thin bed gritty pellet conglomerate.
 Overlying the Dukwe formation are successions of the Mosu and Ntane sandstones.
 Capping the Ntane sandstones are the Karoo flood basalts, and these can be inferred from the magnetic structures within the license area.

 The Total Magnetic data was reduced to the pole, from which various filters were applied to obtain the first and second derivatives, Analytical Signal and Tilt derivative maps were utilized enabling an interpretation to be performed.
 Magnetic "granitic textures" were visible from these maps and inferred granite was outlined.
-Further review of the data will take place before field work commences.

 Eight drill targets were located to drill shallow holes to a depth just below the Kalahari, which is expected to be less than 50 m.